vlkv/reggatad/README.md

 *tags* to regular files and search by those tags.
 Beside the tags there are *fields* (key-value pairs) that are also searchable.
 Reggatad also watches for changes in filesystem and updates tags database correspondingly.
-It stores all tags/fields information in database and provides an API (TCP sockets) for all operations with tags/fields.
+It stores all tags/fields information in database and provides an API (protocol over TCP sockets) for all operations with tags/fields.
 This API uses reggata_client (https://github.com/av-elier/reggata-scala-client).
 This project is a second try of https://github.com/vlkv/reggata.
 At the moment, reggatad is a **work in progress**.

 It uses
 - Flexc++ and Bisonc++ to implement query language parsing https://fbb-git.github.io/flexcpp/ https://github.com/fbb-git/bisoncpp